Sachinsn19/EduBridge/Assignment/Readme.md

-This folder contains  my programs which was done during the Python session of PG diploma in Data Analytics.
+These folders contains  my works done during the Python session of PG diploma in Data Analytics course.